 We are frequently asked for examples of antimicrobials, both as they occur in nature and as we harness their capabilities into technology that can be applied to consumer and commercial products.
 Let’s take a closer look at a few examples of antimicrobials, how they work, and how we apply them.

-Examples of Antimicrobials and How Microban® Utilizes Them
+Common Examples of Antimicrobials and How Microban® Utilizes Them

 Silver has been used as an example of antimicrobial agents since Hippocrates first described silver’s antimicrobial properties in 400 B.C.
 However, it wasn’t until 1972 that scientists understood how silver works.
 Small amounts of silver disrupt bacteria’s metabolism by preventing it from converting nutrients into energy, which inhibits bacteria survival, reproduction and colonization.